giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/CoreKandelInstance.md

 Retrieves the total balance available for this Kandel instance of the offered token for the given offer type.

-**`Remarks`**

-with liquidity sharing and a router, this will be shared among other Kandel instances.

 #### Parameters

 | Name | Type | Description |